Clinical Effectiveness Research

 The group originates from an active research environment within the field of gastroenterology at Telemark Hospital in Norway.
 They have since the 1980's conducted research on screening for colorectal cancer.
 The group has been responsible for several randomized trials within endoscopic screening; theTelemark Polyp Study (TPS), the Norwegian Colorectal Cancer Prevention study (NORCCAP), and the Nordic-European Initiative on Colorectal Cancer (NordICC).

-The Clinical Effectiveness Research Group was established at the University of Oslo in 2012.
 The group has the main responsibility for the multinational NordICC-trial and is strongly involved in the NORCCAP and TPS studies.
 In 2014 they initiated a large multinational study on surveillance after polypectomy; the European Polyp Surveillance (EPoS).
 In addition, they conduct research on clinical issues within gastroenterology, epidemiologic studies on mammography and quality improvement of clinical practice.

 The group has received external funding from The Norwegian Research Council (NFR) and the South-Eastern Norway Regional Health Authority.